Kidnapping of Sally Horner: Abduction and captivity

+After turning thirteen, Horner entered into Woodrow Wilson High School, where she was bullied by schoolmates as a "slut".
+She eventually befriended a classmate, Carol Starts, who took Horner out to day trips in Wildwood and Cape May.
+By age fifteen, she had taken a summer job at a café in Haddonfield and entered a relationship with 20-year-old Edward John Baker.
+Baker was unaware of her highly-publicized kidnapping, with Horner telling him that she was seventeen years old.

 Death

 Horner died in a car accident near Woodbine, New Jersey, on August 18, 1952.
+Her cause of death was determined to have been from a broken neck.
 As the Associated Press reported on August 20, 1952: "Florence Sally Horner, a 15-year-old Camden, N.J., girl who spent 21 months as the captive of a middle-aged morals offender a few years ago, was killed in a highway accident when the car in which she was riding plowed into the rear of a parked truck."
+Horner's boyfriend was charged with operating a car with illegal equipment, but the charges were dismissed in 1954 after he was found to have not been criminally responsible.

+Horner was buried on the family plot of her mother's family in Emleys Hill Cemetery in Cream Ridge, New Jersey.
+La Salle sent a bouquet of flowers to the funeral from prison, which was not displayed at the wishes of Susan and Al Panaro.
+La Salle died from arteriosclerosis at the age of 69 on March 22, 1966, exactly 16 years after his arrest.
+He is buried in Calvary Cemetery in Cherry Hill, New Jersey.

 Cultural references

-Critic Alexander Dolinin proposed in 2005 that Frank La Salle and Florence Sally Horner were the real life prototypes of Humbert Humbert and Dolores "Lolita" Haze from Lolita by Vladimir Nabokov.
+Critic Alexander Dolinin proposed in 2005 that Frank La Salle and Sally Horner were the real-life inspirations for Humbert Humbert and Dolores "Lolita" Haze from Lolita by Vladimir Nabokov.